-So the days have drawn in, the weather has got colder, the wind chill is, well, chilly, and your flock is looking a lot less happy than they did in the balmy days of summer!
+So the days have drawn in, the weather has grown colder, the wind chill is, well, chilly, and your flock is looking a lot less happy than they did in the balmy days of summer!

-This month, the weather is getting colder, windier and wetter.
+But in January, the weather is getting colder, windier and wetter.
 So that's where we'll start.

-Beat the Wind Chill!
+Step 1: Beat the Wind Chill!

 It's this simple: your chickens like to be outside but the wind chill makes it unpleasant for them (as well as freezing your own nose off!).